 Less Naked Pea

 I’ve had the big bottle of Less Naked Chocolate Pea Protein for quite awhile before having this realization that I could being adding these to my morning smoothies.
-I love getting the added pea-based protein while still enjoying the health benefits of a green smoothie.
-I’ve talked about this before, the health benefits of green smoothies, so check that previous discussion out.
+I love getting the added pea-based protein while still enjoying the benefits of a green smoothie.

 I have not yet tried the Less Naked Pea Protein Powder by itself with just water and ice.
 But I definitely recommend it as a protein boost for your morning smoothie.
 It has a subtle chocolate flavor to it, but I’m never one to complain about that.
 Sometimes I’ll add some peanut butter powder to or maybe even some additional cocoa powder to give it added flavor.
 It boasts 25 grams of protein and only 8 grams of carbs per serving.
 I usually make a double batch of smoothies each morning for both Shawn and me.
 Follow Namely Marly on Instagram and you’ll see my Stories posts with our smoothies.